Bow City, Alberta (hamlet)

 Bow City is a hamlet located in southeast Alberta, Canada within the County of Newell.
 It is located on Highway 539 on the north shore of the Bow River approximately 27 km southwest of the City of Brooks.
 The former Village of Bow City is located 3.5 km to the west on the south side of the Bow River in Vulcan County.

+The Bow City crater is located underground nearby.

 Demographics

 The population of Bow City according to the 2020 municipal census conducted by the County of Newell is 16.